Which milk should you be drinking?

 The nutritional information provided below is a guide only, as nutrients can differ from brand to brand.
 Many commercial plant-based milk options are now fortified to provide a similar amount of calcium to dairy milk (around 100-125mg per half cup.)
 For the most accurate information, be sure to read the nutrition label on your milk carton or bottle.

-Before we get into the nitty-gritty, a word from Advanced Sports Dietician Lisa Middleton: “Not all milks are created equal.
+Before we get into the nitty-gritty, a word from Advanced Sports Dietitian Lisa Middleton: “Not all milks are created equal.
 Whichever milk you choose needs to work with any dietary requirements you may have.
 Consider your tolerance of gluten and nuts when looking at plant-based milks, and always read the nutritional information on your milk’s packaging.”

 Historians say humans have been drinking cow’s milk for around 10,000 years and our digestive systems actually had to evolve so that we could stomach the stuff.
-But its longevity isn’t just thanks to its taste – dairy milk ticks a lot of nutritional boxes, according to Advanced Sports Dietician Lisa Middelton.
+But its longevity isn’t just thanks to its taste – dairy milk ticks a lot of nutritional boxes, according to Lisa.
 “It’s an excellent source of high-quality protein, carbs (mainly in the form of lactose – of course, lactose-free varieties are available for those who are lactose intolerant), vitamin B12 and easily absorbable calcium.”
 No wonder dairy milk has been a staple of our diets for so long and is probably the most popular milk on this list.

 However, more recently researchers have discovered that the environmental impacts of dairy farming are pretty dire – producing a single glass of cow’s milk emits three times the amount of greenhouse gas, and requires nine times the amount of land than any mainstream plant-based milk.